 In this picture you can see part of Sala degli Stucchi.

 Most of the ground floor of this building is used for temporary exibitions.
-On the first floor the pinacoteca nazionale is housed.
+On the first floor you can visit the pinacoteca nazionale.
 It is a large collection of paintings from XIII to the XIX century.

 There is a botanical garden in Ferrara.
 It is not large, but it is a nice place to spend a couple of hours.